-Before you begin a spell, I believe it’s important to cast a circle.
+Before you begin a spell, casting a circle is a helpful step, especially when you are just starting out.
 Not all witches do, but I consider it a mandatory part of a ritual.
 Why?
 We’ll get to that.

 When I first started practicing the craft, I was a little confused by this step.
 Many spells simply mentioned it and then moved on.
 Below is the method I’ve developed over the years.
 Feel free to tweak it and make it your own.